 Doing National History Day and looking for help with your project?
 The Reference Services librarians can help you research like an expert!
-This year's theme is Taking a Stand in History, and National History Day provides a sample topics list to get you started thinking about your topic.
+This year's theme is Conflict & Compromise in History, and National History Day's Theme Book will get you started thinking about your topic.
 Here at DPL, we selected topics from NHD's list and created research guides showing the library's resources like books and articles from our databases, as well as reliable websites for primary sources online.
 Still undecided on your topic?
 Take a look at our guides and maybe something will catch your eye!

 If you've already decided on your topic but need help finding resources, there are lots of ways we can help: